-The Epcot Food And Wine Festival is an annual event, during which guests can dine on delicious food, participate in culinary seminars, and listen to amazing music.
+The Epcot Food And Wine Festival is an annual event, during which guests can dine on delicious food and listen to amazing music.
 The festival typically hosts celebrity chefs and culinary demonstrations, but these features are temporarily unavailable at the moment.
 It is one of the only Epcot events that doesn’t come at an additional charge, as it’s included in the park admission!
-(This excludes the food booths, demonstrations, and merchandise, of course.)
+(This excludes the food booths and merchandise, of course.)

 Because the Epcot Food and Wine Festival is one of the longest festivals held at Epcot (if not the longest festivals), you’ll likely have a few different possible days to visit.
 To ensure that you spend as much time possible riding rides and munching on delicious treats rather than waiting in lines, you’ll want to visit during a weekday in September or October, if possible.
 But keep in mind that the celebration for the 50th anniversary of Disney World will start October 1, which will definitely bring more crowds.

 How Much Does The Epcot Food And Wine Festival Cost To Attend?

 It’s completely free with the price of admission into Epcot!
-That said, if you want to purchase food, experience demonstrations, or snag some merchandise, it will come at an additional cost.
+That said, if you want to purchase food or snag some merchandise, it will come at an additional cost.

 As the name of the festival implies, the Epcot Food and Wine Festival has quite a lot of food (and wine).
-Each year, Epcot has nearly forty food booths – known as global marketplaces – scattered around the park for this event.
+Each year, Epcot has over thirty food booths – known as global marketplaces – scattered around the park for this event.
 Each of these global marketplaces serves up three to four snack-sized plates, and many of them serve up the cuisine representative of the global pavilion they are located in.
-In other words, don’t be surprised to find char siu buns at the China Pavilion’s global marketplace and pasta at the Italy Pavilion’s global marketplace.
+In other words, don’t be surprised to find crème brûlée at the France Pavilion’s global marketplace and pasta at the Italy Pavilion’s global marketplace.

-Now, if we do the math, forty booths serving up three to four items each gets you to between 120 to 160 food options!
+Now, if we do the math, thirty-two booths serving up three to four items each get you to between 96 to 128 food options!
 That’s a lot to handle.
-I highly recommend taking a look at the menus before you head to the park and deciding which food items or food booths stand out to you (or, at the very least, doing so while you are in line for your first ride.)
+I highly recommend taking a look at the menus before you head to the park and deciding which food items or food booths stand out to you (or at the very least, doing so while you are in line for your first ride.)
 If not, you might find yourself being lured in and spending more money than you would like.

 Epcot Food And Wine Festival Concerts